Closer Economic Relations: Overview

 CER built on the earlier New Zealand Australia Free Trade Agreement (NAFTA), which was signed on 31 August 1965 and came into force on 1 January 1966.
 NAFTA had removed four-fifths of the tariffs between the two countries and quantitative restrictions on trade across the Tasman Sea.
 However, it came to be seen as too complex and bureaucratic, and in March 1980, a joint Prime Ministerial communiqué was released that called for "closer economic relations".

+Behind-the-scenes preparation for the 1980 communiqué was managed by a joint task force of civil servants, led on the New Zealand side by the Officials Economic Committee (OEC) under the chairmanship of Secretary to the Treasury Noel Lough.
+Documents from the 1978–1979 preliminary talks show that the OEC pushed to abandon the restrictive, item-by-item trade structures of the 1965 New Zealand Australia Free Trade Agreement (NAFTA) in favor of a comprehensive "all goods" approach.
+This blueprint encountered friction from Australian Treasury officials who opposed New Zealand's insistence on a gradualist, linear phasing-out of its protective domestic import licensing system.

 The two major sticking points in the negotiations were New Zealand's wish for better access for its dairy products in Australia and Australia's wish for New Zealand to remove export incentives and quantitative restrictions.
 After the two hurdles were overcome, the Heads of Agreement was signed on 14 December 1982 and came into force on 1 January of the following year.

 One of the most important results of CER was the Protocol on the Acceleration of Free Trade in Goods, which resulted in the total elimination of tariffs or quantitative restrictions between the two countries by 1 July 1990, five years ahead of schedule.